rdeodoo/odoo-toolbox/team-lead/README.md

 how fast they move, the complexity they can handle, whether they help others, and their overall impact.

-Don't rely on KPIs for that, it's easy to fake and never capture the full picture.\
+Don't rely on KPIs for that, they are easy to fake and never captures the full picture.\
 Instead, trust your gut, your observations, your daily interactions.
 Don't just look at commits or tickets.
 Look at attitude, curiosity, consistency,